-The amounts set forth under the captions "Stock Awards" and "Option Awards" in the table above represent the stock-based compensation expense recognized during the applicable fiscal year for financial statement reporting purposes in accordance with Statement of Financial Accounting Standard No. 123(R),

-"Share-Based Payment," relating to outstanding equity awards, disregarding the estimate of forfeitures for service-based vesting conditions.
-Our methodology, including underlying estimates and assumptions for calculating these values, is set forth in Note D to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2008, filed with the Securities and Exchange Commission on February 17, 2009.
+The amounts set forth under the captions "Stock Awards" and "Option Awards" in the table above represent the grant-date fair value of awards granted during the applicable fiscal year.
+Our methodology for determining the grant-date fair value, including underlying estimates and assumptions for calculating these values, is set forth in Note D to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2009, filed with the Securities and Exchange Commission on February 19, 2010.
+The amounts set forth above for Ms. Wysenski and Mr. Emmens for 2009 include the grant-date fair value of new hire equity awards.
+Mr. Smith, Dr. Mueller and Mr. Sachdev each received supplemental option awards in the fourth quarter of 2009.
+The amounts set forth above for Dr. Boger for 2009 also include the incremental fair value of option awards that were modified in connection with his transition agreement.

-The total equity awards made to each of the named executives on account of 2008 performance are as follows:
+Pursuant to applicable Securities and Exchange Commission rules the grant-date fair values of the awards granted in February 2010 for 2009 performance will be included as 2010 compensation.
+Ms. Wysenski commenced employment with us in December 2009 and was not eligible to receive any 2009 performance awards.
+The total equity awards made to each of the named executives on account of 2009 performance are as follows:

-Individual Performance Rating Stock Options Awarded in July 2008 Stock Options Awarded in February 2009 Total Stock Options Awarded for 2008 Performance Restricted Stock Awarded in February 2009 for 2008 Performance Joshua S. Boger Leading/Exemplary 118,000 236,000 354,000 47,201 Ian F. Smith Leading 36,250 54,375 90,625 12,084 Kurt C. Graves Leading 36,250 54,375 90,625 12,084 Peter Mueller Leading 36,250 54,375 90,625 12,084 Kenneth S. Boger Leading 30,500 45,750 76,250 10,166
+2009 Individual Performance Rating Stock Options Awarded in July 2009 Stock Options Awarded in February 2010 Total Stock Options Awarded for 2009 Performance Restricted Stock Awarded in February 2010 for 2009 Performance Matthew W. Emmens Leading/Exemplary n/a 354,000 354,000 47,201 Ian F. Smith Leading 36,250 54,375 90,625 12,084 Peter Mueller Leading/Exemplary 36,250 72,500 108,750 14,501 Amit Sachdev Leading 30,500 45,750 76,250 10,166